FREE online SEO course: Keyword ResearchBasics8 lessons

 Once you've done your research, compiled your list of keywords, and ranked them in order of importance or popularity, you know exactly how to create content that will resonate with your potential users – and that's also seen as relevant by Google's algorithm.

-So, basically, you're doing market research to find out what your audience is looking for.
+So, basically, you're doing keyword research to find out what your audience is looking for.

 So that's it for lesson 1 of the Keyword Research course, we hope you learned something awesome.
 If you've got any questions, feel free to tweet them to me directly at @greggifford or the awesome team of pros over at the SEMrush Academy at @semrushacademy.